Skip to Content

 How to Mosaic Tile a Mirror DIY, from Not Super Just Mom

-SimpleMat is an amazing product, especially for applying tile to surfaces other than walls.
-Bonus, you can use SimpleMat on wall projects, too!
+I used a product called SimpleMat, but there are many, many similar products on the market now.
+Bonus, you can use adhesive tile matting on wall projects, too!
 Kitchen backsplash?
 Perfect!
-SimpleMat eliminates the need for concrete or wooden backer board and for applying a layer of adhesive and raking it before applying the tile.
-Using SimpleMat easily cut this project time in half.
+Adhesive tile matting eliminates the need for concrete or wooden backer board and for applying a layer of adhesive and raking it before applying the tile.
+Using adhesive tile mat easily cut this project time in half.

-SimpleMat is a fiberglass paper with adhesive strips on the top side.
-Peel the backing and apply the fiberglass paper to the mirror’s clean, dry surface.
-The adhesive strips are covered with a clear film that you’ll peel away before applying the tile.
+Cut your adhesive tile mat slightly smaller than the width of your tile strips.
+Peel the backing and apply the sticky side to the mirror’s clean, dry surface.
+Most adhesive strips are covered with a clear film that you’ll peel away before applying the tile.

 Step Six: Apply Your Tile